Lore9994/CroceBoglioSE2/RASD/rasd.md

 - [G4] The client shall be able to picks up and drives the reserved car.
 - [G5] The client shall be able to know where are the safe area for parking the car.
 - [G6] The client shall be able to know the current charges during the ride.
-- [G7] The client shall be able to leave the car and end the ride.
+- [G7] The client shall be able to end the ride when he leaves the car.
 - [G8] The system must incentivize the virtuous behaviors of the users.
 - [G9] The system has to offer public APIs to enable the possibility to develop additional services on top of the basic ones.